neen-chanissara/flask/README.md

+# In this project

+#Use Flask API with Microsoft SQL in president database.

 # flask Restful API

 #Flask is a web framework written for Python to be used together with a webserver such as Apache and accepted by leading community we #pages such as Pinterest, LinkedIn etc. Flask is called a micro framework because it doesn't need any tools or libraries.
 It does not #need a database.
 However, Flask will still be able to add special extensions if it supports Flask.